Post updated: October 2019

 Executing your macro is very simple: From the Macro Dialog shown above, highlight your Write_Macro entry and hit Run.

 In Microsoft Office Macros come by default disabled, in order to avoid running harmful code.
 If you would like to run your Macros you’ll need to allow that.
 Execute this optional step in case you have received an error message when running either of the two macros we have created above.

 Note: Disable all Macros with notification is the recommended security setting for Excel workbooks that contains Macros.
 It works as following: when a user opens such a workbook, Excel posts a “MACROS has been Disabled” notification right beyond the formula bar.
 It is then up to the user decision to enable the macros in the workbook.

 In today’s short tutorial we learnt how to insert Macros either by recording them or writing them by using Visual Basic for Applications directly.

 This is just a starting step for beginners to get familiar with Excel development.
-Feel free to post any questions and comments in the Comments section.
+Readers requiring specific solutions, kindly send us an inquiry via the contact page.